 What makes a flashlight better than a headlamp?
 Flashlights have a number of advantages over their competition.

-The handheld option is perfect when you need a strong portable light, the ability to aim where you want illumination, have to set the light down to be able to work, and a signaling device.
+The handheld option is perfect when you need a strong portable light, the ability to aim where you want illumination, have to set the light down to be able to work, and a signaling device, while resting on a comfortable camping air mattress.

 With recent developments in LED technology and more efficient batteries, flashlights have gotten smaller but ten times brighter than their predecessors.